TomasDuro/SelfieDrone/README.md

 ## Matlab

-The prototype code of the Pocket Track as well as the code used to build data sets and train the parameters of the detector, respectively PocketTracker.m, PocketAnnotate.m and PocketTrainer.
+The prototype code of the Pocket Track as well as the code used to build data sets and train the parameters of the detector, respectively PocketTracker.m, PocketAnnotate.m and PocketTrainer.m.

 ## Paparazzi